rjdoubleu/Resume/README.md

 	- Utilized H5PY and NPY file systems for storage
 	- Google Colab IPython notebooks are [privately available on GitHub](https://github.com/rjdoubleu/Pseudomonas-Aeruginosa-Colony-Classification)
 	- Co-authored paper for CVPR 2020 submission with [Sam Brown (PhD)](https://biosciences.gatech.edu/people/sam-brown) and [Daniel Pimentel-Alarcón (PhD)](https://danielpimentel.github.io/)
-+ Currently conducting an addtional round of P. Aeruginosa research for treatment resistance prediction.
-	- Developed deep vanilla multi-regression model using transfer learning from the original paper.
-	- Currently developing novel AutoMasking model with custom layers in Tensorflow 2.1
-	- Aquired additional GSU undergraduate students to help document and research the new models
-	- Planning on CVPR 2021 submission
 + Performed multiple network and antivirus exploits across Fulton County Schools WAN, [2015 AJC Article](https://www.ajc.com/news/north-springs-student-accused-hacking-system-changing-grades/oUaGYBoPcynVYKoFG4zFdL/)
 	- This incredible series of ethical and moral mistakes was a hard lesson learned in respect of privacy
 	- Fully co-operated with GBI investigators and FCS technical staff